sslover/designing-for-data-personalization/syllabus.md

 Group Projects
 --------------

-Starting on the 3rd class, we will have weekly student projects.
-I will divide the class up into groups and each week one or two groups will give a 15 minute demonstration:
+Starting on the 3rd class, we will have weekly group projects.
+I will divide the class up into groups and each week one or two groups will give a 15 minute demonstration.
+You can pick from 2 topics:

+* **Design Presentation/Critique** - Pick a new or somewhat new technology (hardware, software or service) that relates to the overall topics in the class.

+    * Make a presentation that covers what the technology/service is, what is novel about it, how are people using it and so on.
+    * Are there are any privacy concerns?
+Data Limitations?
+    * What do you like about it?
+What would you do differently?
+    * Notice their design decisions (user experience, interactions, etc.).
+What is effective?
+What is not?

 * **Design Concept** - Pick a topic, dataset, or data-oriented user experience that you want to explore as a group.
     * How would you go about designing a product, service, application, experience, or installation that gives the world a better data interaction than what it has right now?